Does fat make you fat or is fat healthy for you?

 - Lowers LDL cholesterol, particularly the small dense dangerous kind.

-Examples of healthy MUFA’s
+Examples of healthy fats that contain or are MUFA’s

 - Olive Oil